Dept. of Resource Policy and Management

 Law and Business Management

-Legal regulations such as international law and mining laws, as well as joint venture agreement and human rights in investment laws are studied to understand how they relate to resource development and business management.
+We study legal regulations such as international law and mining laws, as well as joint venture agreement and human rights in investment laws to understand how they relate to resource development and business management.

-Intercultural understanding and global communication are studied in accordance with their importance in international negotiations and multi-stakeholder engagement in resource development and management.
+Intercultural understanding and communication are studied in accordance with their importance in international negotiations and multi-stake-holder engagement in resource development and management.

 Curriculum